How can adoption be a good choice? Isn’t it unnatural?

 We can meet expectant parents at their home or a neutral location if transportation is difficult.

-Does Catholic Charities have a support group for birthparents?
+Does Catholic Charities of Southern Nevada Adoption Services have a support group for birthparents?

 Yes!
-We meet the fourth Tuesday of each month at the office.
 Birthparents and expectant parents are encouraged to attend.
 It is a safe place to share your thoughts and feelings about the adoption process or ask questions of others who have placed children in the past.